FlowFuse/website/src/blog/2024/03/using_kafka_with_node-red.md

 !["Configuring Kafka configuration node"](./images/using_kafka_with_node-red_kafka_configuration.png "Configuring Kafka configuration node")

 4. Enable the TLS option if your Kafka broker server is using it for secure communication.
-5. After enabling the TLS option click on the edit icon next to `add new tls-config` and upload CA Certificate in PEM format.
+5. After enabling the TLS option click on the edit icon next to `add new tls-config` and upload the CA Certificate in PEM format.

 !["Configuring tls for kafka"](./images/using_kafka_with_node-red_tls_configuration.png "Configuring tls for kafka")

 ## Adding Environment variables
-In this section, we will be setting up environment variables for Kafka configuration.
-If you have read our previous blog post, you may already know why we highy suggest using environment variables for every configuration.
+In this section, we will set up environment variables for Kafka configuration.
+If you read our previous blog posts, you may already know why we highly suggest using environment variables for every configuration.
 If not, please refer to our blog post on [Using Environment Variables in Node-RED](https://flowfuse.com/blog/2023/01/environment-variables-in-node-red/) for more information.

 !["Adding environment variables"](./images/using_kafka_with_node-red_setting_environment_variables.png "Adding environment variables")